mth229/mth229.github.io/symbolic.md

 \lim_{x \rightarrow a} \frac{(2a^3x-x^4)^(1/2) - a (a^2x)^(1/3)}{a - (ax^3)^(1/4)}
 ~$$

-What did he find (with the help of Bernoulli)?
+What did he find (with the help of a Bernoulli)?

 You need to inform `SymPy` that $a > 0$.
 The following is a good start (though it is complicated enough the output is mis-formatted):